Public-Health-Scotland/demo_oracle/README.md

 This repo will allow you to connect to an Oracle database at PHS using VSCode.
 Oracle is used for databases such as SMRA.
+Clone this repo in order to have the required files in your VSCode environment.

 # Prepare your VScode
 If you have never used VSCode, check the link under references on how to prepare it.
-0.Clone this repo in order to have the required files in your VSCode environment.

 1. Run the bash script from the terminal (only the first time you use VSCode)
 ```